andreioprisor/informer_experimental/README.md

 2. AAPL 70-day moving average price
 3. CSX Corporation (CSX) stock moving average price

 Moving averages smooth out short-term fluctuations to highlight longer-term trends.
-Predicting moving averages can help identify broader market patterns and make more informed investment decisions.

 ## Data
-Input data is stored as CSV files in the `data` folder.
+Training data is stored as CSV files in the `data` folder.
 Each file includes these columns:
 - `date`: date and hour of the data point
 - `open`, `high`, `low`, `close`: OHLC prices for that hour
 - `volume`: number of shares traded that hour
 - `70_ave`: 70-day moving average price

 This format aligns with the common OHLCV (Open, High, Low, Close, Volume) format used in finance, plus the `70_ave` column for our experiments.
+For the AAPL dataset we have 7 years of hourly data and for CSX we have 5 years.

 ## Model Training
 We train the Informer model using:
-- `train_informerAAPL.py` for AAPL stock data
+- `train_informerAAPL.py` for AAPL stock data with 7 years of data
-- `train_informerCSX.py` for CSX stock data
+- `train_informerCSX.py` for CSX stock data with 5 years of data

-During training, the model learns patterns and dependencies in the historical price data to make future predictions.
+During training, the model learns patterns and dependencies in the historical price data to make future predictions taking as input the last 240 hours of data points.

 Trained model weights are saved as checkpoints in the `checkpoints` folder.
-This allows loading the model later for predictions without retraining.

 Prediction results are saved in the `results` folder for further analysis.